wlopz/dsgnIt/README.md

-Website for designers to upload their images.
-Project was done using Ruby Rails with a gem devise authorization.
+Website for graphic and UI designers to upload their images.
+Project was done using Ruby Rails including gem devise, paperclip, imagemagick and amazon web service.
 When you log in, you are able to upload images, comment them, and like them.
 Also you can visit the designers website and support their work.